jfhenriques/tempmqtt/README.md

 # tempmqtt

-MQTT System and Temperature sensor for DHT22 and BME280
+MQTT System and Temperature (DHT22 or BME280) sensors

 ## Installation